fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

   - Fully integrated with IAM
   - KMS can only encrypt 4KB of data per call
   - If data > 4KB use envelope encryption
+  - Envelop
+    - Data is encrypted using a plaintext Data Key
+    - Data Key is encrypted using a plaintext Master Key
   - Create/Rotate/Disable/Enable
   - Types of CMK
     - AWS Managed Service Default CMK: free